The above provides an allegory for throwing off religious crutches.

 My last post reviewed Lewis Vaughn’s autobiographical, Star Map: A Journey of Faith, Doubt, and Meaning.
 Vaughn’s book describes his severe Southern Baptist upbringing, the doubts about religion that subsequently set in, the long torturous process of losing his religion, and how a college philosophy course helped him find meaning in life without the gods.

-Pursuant to reading the book led me to recall escaping my own religious indoctrination.
+Reading the book led me to recall escaping my own religious indoctrination.
 For those interested, here, in brief, is that story.

 I was born in 1955 to a very Catholic family—I was baptized, received communion and confirmation, went to confession, was an altar boy, etc. (All so bizarre in retrospect.)
 I went to St. Ann’s Catholic school in St. Louis, from first thru eighth grade.
 I was aware there were some Protestant people in the neighborhood, but I assumed there was something different about (or maybe wrong with) them.
-And I generally only played with the Catholic boys.
+I generally played with the Catholic boys.

 In addition to going to Catholic school every day, I accompanied my father to our church every evening, as he spent most of his free time on the church grounds.
 The parish had a large auditorium which was used for weddings and dances and an athletic field with a concession stand.
 My dad was basically in charge of all activities related to the auditorium and concession stand; he had an unpaid part-time job.
-There were books to keep, soda, candy, snacks, and liquor to be ordered and served—yes, they had a liquor license!
+There were books to keep, soda, candy, snacks, and liquor to be ordered—yes, they had a liquor license!
 Going with him every evening, I spent an inordinate amount of time at the church, so I grew up sort of “extra Catholic.”
 My father would be in a Catholic hall of fame if there were one.